 - Enable centralized and unified administration to help your IT staff work as effectively and securely as possible

-Below, are four BeyondTrust solutions which are key to several areas in the Unix and Linux security space.
+Below, are three BeyondTrust solutions which are key to several areas in the Unix and Linux security space.
 It is important to note, you do not need to start in any specific order when starting your PAM journey, but BeyondTrust can certainly recommend your next steps based on where you are today.
 Additionally, our solutions integrate into a single platform and can be combined to unlock additional synergies.

-- Privilege management for Unix/Linux, for true least privilege on Unix, Linux and network systems.
+- Privilege management for Unix/Linux, for true least privilege on Unix, Linux, and network systems.
 Controls root access, audits user activity, and enables session monitoring and replay capabilities.